worldbank/sdgatlas2018/inputs/sdg6/README.md

 ## JMP estimates wealth quintiles for WDI (from UNICEF).xlsx

-Communicated directly from UNICEF.
+Communicated directly from UNICEF - terms of use may apply.
 Contact Haruna Kashiwase <hkashiwase@worldbank.org>